TestCase

 */

-We recommend that you write the annotation @testCase at the beginning of the test, then the command-line test runner will run the individual testcase methods in separate processes and in parallel in multiple threads.
+We recommend writing the @testCase annotation at the beginning of the test file.
+The command-line test runner will then execute the individual TestCase methods in separate processes and in parallel using multiple threads.
 This can significantly speed up the entire testing process.

 <?php